-ITS 218-Help Desk Support (3) PreReq: ITS 108
+ITS 218-Help Desk Support (3)

+PreReq: ITS 108

-Course provides an introduction to the wide range of topics required of an entry-level user support specialist.
+Provides an introduction to the wide range of topics required of an entry-level user support specialist.
 The responsibilities of support positions vary widely, and with the broad foundation of topics covered in this course, specialists entering the support industry will be ready to meet employer needs.
-The course emphasizes the knowledge, skills and abilities commonly found in user support position descriptions and on the tasks employers expect support staff to be able to perform.
+Emphasizes the knowledge, skills and abilities commonly found in user support position descriptions and on the tasks employers expect support staff to be able to perform.
 (3 lec hrs.)